-CEES analysis finds that while progress is being made at the European level, none of the EU Member States has reached a state of maturity in terms of setting up frameworks that link ECs and energy poverty in an empowering way.
+CEES analysis finds that while progress is being made at the European level, none of the EU Member States has reached a state of maturity in terms of setting up regulatory or legal frameworks that link ECs and energy poverty in an empowering way.
 At all levels, extra efforts are needed to eliminate barriers between social programmes and energy poverty.
 This is perhaps the biggest challenge to effectively achieve a just energy future.

 As such, both sections end with recommendations for EU and national policy makers.
 In addition to describing the contexts in which CEES partners have rolled out energy solidarity mechanisms and will integrate new activities through the project, this document will help them advocate for change where needed.

 * As two CEES project partners, Repowering London and ALIenergy, are situated in the UK and thus no longer obliged to transpose EU legislation into national law, no formal analysis of their legal framework was carried out.